 This document allows you name a person who will be responsible for taking care of you should you become unable to care for yourself.
 You may also appoint a guardian in your last will and testament.
 If you do not name a guardian, the court will appoint someone for you.

 Effective estate planning involves using a variety of instruments to manage your property and provide for the distribution of your assets to your loved ones through minimal costs and tax consequences.
-If you need help with estate planning, contact a business lawyer at O’Keeffe O’Brien Lyson Foss online, or call 701-235-8000 or 877-235-8002 (toll-free) today.
+If you need help with estate planning, contact a business lawyer at O’Keeffe O’Brien Lyson Attorneys online, or call 701-235-8000 or 877-235-8002 (toll-free) today.